-As we age, we tend to spend less time in slow-wave sleep — the portion of our sleep cycle known as the “restorative phase” — as well as less time in rapid eye movement sleep, or REM sleep.
+As we age, we tend to spend less time in slow-wave sleep — the portion of our cycle known as the “restorative phase” — as well as less time in rapid eye movement (REM) sleep.
 Without ample time to heal, build muscle and store energy, everything from mood to strength is ultimately affected.
-Changes in this so-called “sleep architecture” could be a normal part of aging, but they could also be traced to inorganic causes (psychiatric disorders and physical illness, for example) and lead to progressively disrupted sleep.
+Changes in this so-called “sleep architecture” could be a normal part of aging, but they could also be traced to inorganic causes (psychiatric disorders and physical illness, for example) and lead to progressively disrupted sleeping patterns.

 Abnormal: Repeated Awakening During the Night

-Occasionally waking up to use the restroom or get a drink of water isn’t in itself a red flag, but if you find yourself dragged from sleep by an urgent bladder more than once per night, there may be an underlying issue.
+Occasionally waking up to use the restroom or get a drink of water isn’t in itself a red flag, but if you find yourself wakend by an urgent bladder more than once per night, there may be an underlying issue.

 “Causes could be an enlarged prostate, hormone changes or sleep apnea,” says Dr. Kent Smith, a pioneer in the field of dental sleep medicine and host of “Pillow Talk,” a weekly broadcast program on KAAM 770 in Dallas.
 “These, in addition to insomnia onset in later years, would be reason to seek the advice of your doctor.”

-Even more taxing than repeated awakening is the inability to get to sleep at all.
+Even more taxing than repeated awakening is the inability to get any shut-eye at all.
 About one-third of the population suffers from at least mild insomnia, and elderly people with existing health problems are at even greater risk.
-Plus, researchers have found a link between in insomnia and increased fall risk due to contributing factors such as more time spent moving around in the dark, impaired psycho-motor function and issues with balance and reaction time.
+Plus, researchers have found a link between insomnia and increased fall risk due to contributing factors such as more time spent moving around in the dark, impaired psychomotor function, and issues with balance and reaction time.

 Abnormal: Breathing Trouble

 Smith also advises patients to speak up if they see their partner gasping during sleep or if they find themselves awakened by their own gasping.
-Shortness of breath and excessive daytime drowsiness can both be indicative of sleep apnea, a serious condition in which breathing repeatedly stops and starts during sleep.
+Shortness of breath and excessive daytime drowsiness can both be indicative of sleep apnea, a serious condition in which breathing repeatedly stops and starts while you’re asleep.
 There are several types of sleep apnea, each with a different cause.
-Diagnosis often depends on a sleep study, and treatments range from surgery to home continuous positive airway pressure (CPAP) machines.
+Diagnosis often depends on the study, and treatments range from surgery to home continuous positive airway pressure (CPAP) machines.